-The purpose of this review is to help others who are unclear or undecided on the Radar EV.
+The purpose of this review is to help others who are unclear or undecided on the Radar EV Path.
 This is Oakley’s 3rd iteration of the Radar series and 6th member of their current shield collection.
 I personally was on the fence, already owning the Radarlock, M2 Frame, and Jawbreaker.

 Lens Coverage and Fit

-Standing for “Extended Vision” the, Oakley Radar EV offers a taller profile than the equivalent Path or Pitch cut of the original Radar and Radarlock.
+Standing for “Extended Vision” the Oakley Radar EV Path offers a taller profile than the equivalent Path or Pitch cut of the original Radar and Radarlock.
 Also extended is the peripheral coverage, as evidenced by the edges running past the frame.
-The edges don’t go as far as the M2’s cut, but with the close fit it’s hard to find gaps in all directions.
+The edges don’t go as far as the M2’s cut, but with the close fit, it’s hard to find gaps in all directions.
 Overall the frame is well out of sight.

 Nosepad and Earstems

-The nose stem is also a bit slimmer – partly because the taller profile puts the pads further from the frame – and appears more carefully-shaped.
+The nose stem is also a bit slimmer – partly because the taller profile puts the pads further from the frame – and appears more carefully shaped.
 Like I described the Jawbreaker, you’d have to try to find an obstruction or gap in order to catch anything.
-Only exception is perhaps bigger faces.
+The only exception is perhaps bigger faces.

 Features and Details